There has been a lot of rumors regarding cannabis link building lately.

 - Do things that are good for your industry and for all its participants.
 You never know with whom you will cooperate tomorrow.

-Find your own broken links and fix them
+Find your own marijuana broken links and fix them

 Besides the fact that you can find other people’s broken links and profit from them, you can also find your own links that don’t work.

-If your domain has existed for some time there is a good chance that some of the pages are not working.
+If your domain is old enough, there’s a good chance that some of the pages are not working.

 Of course, this would result in you losing all the links that pointed to them.